Should architect Philip Johnson be erased from queer history because of his links to fascism?

 In 1930, Johnson joined the architecture department of the Museum of Modern Art in New York.

 From 1936 until 1941, Johnson worked as a journalist before enrolling in the Harvard Graduate School to study design and architecture.

 In 1941, Johnson enlisted in the US military.
 Johnson was stationed in the US for the duration of World War Two.

 Having completed his military service in 1946, Johnson returned to work at the Museum of Modern Art while also establishing his own architecture practice.

 Johnson’s first project was to build himself a residence in Connecticut.

 Completed in 1949, The Glass House has become a landmark of modern architecture.
 The glass rectangle showcased a calm and ordered aesthetic that has become a touch-point for contemporary architecture.

-Other notable buildings that further consolidated Johnson’s reputation and unique point of view include the interior of the Four Seasons restaurant in the Seagram Building – was completed in 1956 in New York City.
+Other notable buildings that further consolidated Johnson’s reputation and unique point of view include the interior of the Four Seasons restaurant in New York City’s Seagram Building.
+This was completed in 1956.